Spectacular Cave Hotels Around The World For A Unique Experience

 The famous cave suites have a breathtaking view of sunsets and the option to pick from standard, premium and honeymoon caves.
 The comfort of the guests and luxury are the priority of the hotel while keeping sustainability in mind and aiming for a cleaner future as the entire reserve runs on solar power.
 One of the greatest features of the hotel is the open-air restaurant and bar that serves delicious local cuisines while sitting in the most beautiful setting, under a starlit sky.

 After an eventful day of nature drives, rock painting and gin tasting, you can end it on a relaxing note by indulging in an open-air spa.
-You also have the option of outdoor picnics and mini-golf to spend your day.
+You also have the option of outdoor picnics and mini-golf to spend your day, which makes it stand out from other cave hotels.

 La Claustra (Switzerland)

-Another unique cave hotel, La Claustra is situated 2,050 metres above sea level.
+Another unique entry in this list of cave hotels, La Claustra is situated 2,050 metres above sea level.
 It is a former army fortress that has been converted into a cave hotel.

 The 17-room hotel, sprawling over 4,000 square metres, is all about comfort and calm along with some great views of the Swiss Alps, which surround the hotel.
 If you are looking for a one-of-a-kind experience while enjoying some down time in the lap of nature, plan a stay at La Claustra.